 There are plenty of ambulance services you can join, including New South Wales Ambulance (NSW), Queensland Ambulance Service (QLD), or Ambulance Victoria (VIC).
 You can apply for a particular service based on their requirements or location.

-Make sure you research these services thoroughly before applying to know what the work entails.
+Research these services thoroughly before applying to know what the work entails.

 Step 6: Consider a Specialised Role